THINNGO2511/THINNGO2511/README.md

 <!-- TODO: Add last video link -->

 - :seedling: I’m primarily interested in Robotics and AI/ML.
-- 💻 I'm currently interning at NASA 🚀 Johnson Space Center, working on a new On-device LLM for Hazard Engineering Team.
+- 💻 I'm currently working on a new On-device LLM at NASA 🚀 Johnson Space Center.
 - I'm also mentoring with Apple 🍎 through the Pathways Alliance Program.

 <p align="center">